rossmc/how-to-venia/README.md

 # How to Venia (**work in progress**)
 ## What?
-This is a Magento 2.3.1 PWA Storefront which uses the base configuration, tools & setup from [PWA Studio's venia-concept] v2.1.0 package.
+This is a Magento 2.3.1 PWA Storefront which is a simple copy of [PWA Studio's venia-concept] v2.1.0 package.

-It does not include all the components from the venia-concept package, preferring to import components from [@magento/venia-concept] and [@magento/peregrine] which are added as project dependencies.
+Why [re-invent the wheel]?

-It is also a collection of **[how-to-articles]** which can be followed to give you a basic understanding of how the venia-concept package was built and to demonstrate one method in which it could be used to create your own PWA Storefront for Magento.
+More than that, it's a collection of **[how-to-articles]** which can be followed to give you a basic understanding of how the venia-concept package was built and to demonstrate one method in which it could be used to create your own PWA Storefront for Magento.

 ⚠️ **CAVEAT**
 Do your own research before using this in a production environment.
 It's not clear to me which are the recommended approaches from Magento to use [PWA Studio], and this may not be one.
+In-fact, while I believe a lot has been accomplished in PWA Studio, a lot is yet to be done, which will bring about change.
+Read [what magento says].
-There are other approaches out there, see [fallback-studio].
+There are other approaches out there too, for example see [fallback-studio], [ScandiPWA] and [DEITY Falcon].
-I created this repository to share what I've learnt from exploring PWA Studio.
+**I created this repository to share what I've learnt from exploring PWA Studio.
-There are aspects of PWA Studio which I may not fully appreciate.
+There are aspects of PWA Studio which I may not fully appreciate.**
 See [TODO]

 ## Why?